Giovanna Bonanno: Life and career

-Little is known of Giovanna Bonanno's early life, though she is believed to have been the same woman as Anna Panto, mentioned in 1744 as the wife of one Vincenzo Bonanno.
+Little is known of Bonanno's early life, though she is believed to have been the same woman as Anna Panto, mentioned in 1744 as the wife of one Vincenzo Bonanno.
 She was a beggar in Palermo, Sicily in the reign of Domenico Caracciolo, Viceroy of Sicily (term 1781–1786).

-During her trial, she confessed to being a poisoner, and that she sold poison to women who wanted to murder their husbands.
+During her trial, Bonanno confessed to being a poisoner and that she sold poison to women who wanted to murder their husbands.
 The typical client was a woman with a lover; she bought the first dose to give her husband stomach pains, the second to get him to hospital, and the third to kill him.
 The doctor was, in these cases, unable to ascertain the cause of the deaths.
 In the Zisa quarter in Palermo, several suspicious cases had occurred.
 The wife of a baker, a nobleman who had wasted his family's fortune, and another baker's wife (who was thought to have had an affair with a gardener) had all become ill.